Assassination of Qasem Soleimani: Congressional war powers resolution

 Some members of Congress, which generally was not consulted or briefed before the Soleimani strike, sought to restrict the president's ability to conduct future military operations against Iran without congressional consent.
 On 6 January 2020, House Speaker Pelosi announced plans to hold a vote within the week on limiting President Trump's war powers concerning Iran.
 On 8 January 2020, Pelosi announced that a vote will be held by the entire House on 9 January to limit President Trump's war powers concerning any future escalation of conflict with Iran.
 The House Rules Committee cleared the way for a full House vote by approving parameters which set up a two-hour debate on 9 January.
 The House vote is considered significant, as the U.S. Constitution provides that while the president may use the military to defend the country, any declaration of war must be approved by Congress (note that Congress has never declared war on anyone since World War II).
 Trump criticized the effort, arguing that congressional approval should not be needed to militarily engage Iran "because you have to be able to make split-second decisions sometimes".
 The resolution was later defeated by presidential veto after clearing the senate.

 Reactions

-U.S. president Donald Trump delivers prepared remarks on the airstrikes, Mar-a-Lago, 3 January 2020.
+President Trump announces the death of Qasem Soleimani, Mar-a-Lago, on 3 January 2020.